rstudio/cs_protips/rmd_to_pptx/README.md

 Outreach: Kind of, [this sequence](https://app2b.outreach.io/sequences/212) combines two things: an invitation to check out our conf::2020 materials, and an invitation to screenshare on Rmd to PPTX.

-Video: ____You betcha: ____.
+Video: Indeed, hosted on google drive [here](https://drive.google.com/file/d/1DQ3E1HOcN2KwAR5i-HxAalOjDm2--xD3/view?usp=sharing).

-Other:    should have done at least 2 things to make this better: 1) ask up front about "how do you all present with tables currently?" and at the end to close with an ask to keep the conversation growing like "can we schedule a follow up call to go over an example of your own?" or "other folks I can help by giving the same screenshare to?".
+Other: This was a bit artificial because there was no audience and so one key thing is that when doing this for real to ask them how they incorporating PPTX into their workflow today.
+And then at the end to talk about how nicely RSC works with this and frees up their time to do the actual data science.